 - Construction Technique–How well did the students construct their design?
 Is the design durable?

 - Design Function–How well does the design function according to team specified goals?

-- Delivered Message–How well is photovoltaic technology and renewable energy represented in their project, their marketing materials and their ‘salesmanship’?
+- Delivered Message–How well is their renewable energy technology represented in their project, and their informational materials?

 - Creativity of Design–How creative is the design?
 Is it a novel or interesting solution to a problem?

-- Marketing Materials–Do the materials inspire interest or create demand for the product?
+- Informational Materials–Do the materials inform and inspire interest in the product?

 During the competition, no pets except service animals will be permitted at EnergyWhiz.

-Individual students may only participate in (2) EnergyWhiz competitions as team members.
+Individual students may participate in no more than (2) EnergyWhiz competitions as team members.

 Energy Innovation Awards

-The awards will be as follows (separate awards for middle and high school divisions):
+The awards will be as follows (separate awards for divisions):

 - 1st Place Design